alexdev-kgd/PatternLock/README.md

 # Overview
-It's a Pattern Lock from Xiaomi Gallery when you try to access to hidden photos. <br>
+It's a Pattern Lock from Xiaomi Gallery when you try to access hidden photos. <br>
 **_I've made it in purpose of practicing and getting some experience in programming field so don't ask the question why I made it on PC_**

 ## Lock code